rahulcodewiz/spark-drools/README.md

 -   **Build Process and Launcher Module** :

   We use Maven for the entire build and artifact creation.
-Checkout the Assembly file in batch module to learn more about how to define the launcher script and bundle it into the artifact.
+Checkout the [Assembly](batch/src/main/assembly) and [Binary](batch/src/main/bin) in batch module to learn more about how to define the launcher script and bundle it into the artifact.

 -   **How to build kie jar using maven project**-